 Created by Stephen Reid

-It's a good little story, and I read it every Christmas.
-There's a nice balance between MacCauley's cynicism and Gallagher's wide-eyed optimism.
-Toss in a secret or two, a double-cross and a mobster with his own agenda, and you have a pleasant little diversion best served up with shortbread and a cold glass of milk.
-No rotgut necessary...
+It’s a good little story, and I read it every Christmas.
+There’s a nice balance between MacCauley’s cynicism and Gallagher’s wide-eyed optimism.
+Toss in a good-hearted dame, some orphans, a secret or two, a double-cross and a mobster with his own agenda, and you have a pleasant Yuletide diversion best served up with shortbread and a cold glass of milk.